 - Log into your WebAdvisor account and select Emergency Contacts in the User Account section.

 - Use the upper section to designate how you’d like to be contacted and to opt into the notification system.
 Use the lower section to designate who the college should notify should you be involved in an emergency or crisis.

 Per CCA policy, all students who are registered at 12 or more units per semester (9 units per term for all graduate students) are charged the insurance and are automatically enrolled in the CCA student health insurance plan, unless they submit an approved insurance waiver.
 The waiver deadline for Fall 2019 is Tuesday, September 10, 2019 (last day of the add drop period).
 The waiver deadline for Spring 2020 is Tuesday, January 28, 2020 (last day of the add drop period).

 In order to waive the CCA Aetna Health insurance, your personal health insurance plan must meet the following minimum-coverage requirements:

-- be owned, headquartered, and operated in the United States
+- be owned, headquartered, operated, and filed in the United States

 - provides emergency care within 50 miles of CCA

 - provides primary care services within 50 miles of CCA